There are two main ways to get your commercial driving license (CDL):

 - Cost of additional endorsements (hazmat, doubles, etc.)

-Additionally, you can save money by avoiding expensive schools and choosing a quality tutor-styled training.
+Additionally, you can save money by avoiding expensive CDL schools and choosing quality tutor-styled or 1-on-1 CDL training, which is what we offer here at CNS Driver Training Center.
 Many are choosing this route and will even choose out-of-state CDL training because the price difference is so drastic, even when factoring in travel costs.

 With that said, there is only one way to receive free CDL training, find an employer who is willing to train you themselves or pay for your CDL training.
 This is referred to as Company Sponsored CDL Training and you should expect at least a one-year commitment after training.